gravitl/netmaker/docs/quick-start.rst

 0. Introduction
 ==================

 We assume for this installation that you want all of the Netmaker features enabled, want your server to be secure, and want it to be accessible from anywhere.

 This instance will not be HA.
 However, it should comfortably handle around one hundred concurrent clients and support most use cases.

-If you are deploying for an enterprise use case, please contact info@gravitl.com for support.
+If you are deploying for a business or enterprise use case and this setup will not fit your needs, please contact info@gravitl.com, or check out the business subscription plans at gravitl.com/plans.

 By the end of this guide, you will have Netmaker installed on a public VM linked to your custom domain, secured behind an Nginx reverse proxy.

 If this configuration does not fit your use case, see the :doc:`Advanced Installation <./server-installation>` docs.

 1. Prerequisites